Inn Din massacre: Arrest of Reuters journalists

 On 12 December 2017, members of Myanmar's police force arrested Reuters journalists Wa Lone and Kyaw Soe Oo at a restaurant in Yangon after inviting them to dinner.
 The pair was charged with possessing classified documents in violation of the colonial-era Official Secrets Act, which carries a possible sentence of 14 years in prison.

 The two journalists were independently investigating the mass grave found in Inn Din prior to their arrest.
 A police witness, Moe Yan Naing, later testified that their arrest was a case of entrapment, and that their arrest was intended to intimidate journalists.
 After the court held its final preliminary hearing of their case, on 8 February 2018, Reuters released all the findings in their journalists' investigation.

 On 3 September 2018, the two journalists were found guilty by a court and sentenced to seven years in prison, despite international criticism.

 An appeal was filed on 5 November 2018 by the journalists' lawyers.

-On 7 May 2019, the two reporters were freed after a pardon by President Win Myint.
+On 7 May 2019, the two reporters were pardoned by President Win Myint and released from prison.

 Wa Lone and Kyaw Soe Oo have received international awards for their reporting of the Inn Din massacre, and were included in Time magazine's Person of the Year 2018, which recognised persecuted journalists as "guardians" in a "war on truth".